 So there you have it.
 The play might have looked stupid, but McKitty was just doing what it took to make sure the Florida State football play went off without a hiccup.

-If only the rest of the FSU football regular season in Tallahassee could go like that during ACC play, too.
+If only the rest of the FSU football regular season in Tallahassee would have gone like that during ACC play…